CompuTec/computec-docs/docs/appengine/administrators-guide/configuration-and-administration/configuration.md

 # Configuration

 :::caution
-    After upgrading from version 2.00 to version 3.00, please use the "Empty Cache and Hard Reload" option in the browser where you use AppEngine.
+    After upgrading from version 2.00 to version 3.00, please use the "Empty Cache and Hard Reload" option in the browser where you use CompuTec AppEngine.
 :::
 <details>
     <summary>Click here to find out more</summary>